Know How: 8 Ways To Overcome The Obstacles At Work

 5. Breakdown the Challenge

-As 17th-century philosopher René Descartes, “Divide each difficulty into as manyparts as is feasible and necessary to resolve it.”
+As 17th-century philosopher René Descartes said, “Divide each difficulty into as many parts as are feasible and necessary to resolve it.”
 Whenever a problem is inevitable and demands action, trying to solve it all at once can be troublesome.
 You can break the problem into smaller, relatively manageable segments by first identifying the lesser problems and their solutions.

 6. Have Positive Self-perception

-According to the study conducted by Hod Orkibi & Yaron Ilan Brandt, a positive mindset serves as an adaptive personal resource that can facilitate the ability to balance work and non-work demands and hence can foster job satisfaction.
-If you have set high standards, challenges and failures may be extremely tough for you to
+According to the study conducted by Hod Orkibi & Yaron Ilan Brandt, A positive mindset serves as an adaptive personal resource that can facilitate the ability to balance work and non-work demands and, hence, foster job satisfaction.
+If you have set high standards, challenges and failures may be extremely tough for you to overcome.

 manage.

-Always remember that obstacles can often originate from your mind, and external factors don’t always bring them on.
+Always remember that obstacles can often originate in your mind, and external factors don’t always bring them on.
 So put forth the effort to have a positive attitude at all times.

 7. Don't take anything to heart.